cKlee/movingwall/mwo.md

 	mwo:limitedBy a owl:ObjectProperty ;
 		rdfs:label "limited by" ;
-		rdfs:comment "Relates a dso:DocumentService instance that is limited by a moving wall instance to this service limitation." ;
+		rdfs:comment "Relates a dso:DocumentService instance that is limited by a moving wall instance to this service limitation."@en ;
 		rdfs:domain dso:DocumentService ;
 		rdfs:range mwo:MovingWall ;
 		rdfs:subPropertyOf ssso:limitedBy .